Occupational Exposure

 6. Roofers

-Roofers worked with asbestos-containing roofing materials for decades:
+Roofers worked with fiber-containing roofing materials for decades:

 • Asbestos shingles installation and tear-off